ameseee/kwk-curriculum-site/web-app/lessons/js-forms/index.md

 ## Forms

+As we illustrated in the Warm Up, forms are an important part of a website.
+Without them, there would be little that apps could to do customize our experience as users.

 So far, we’ve done an excellent job of displaying information to the user, but we haven’t really asked them for their input.
 HTML also includes a set of elements for building forms.
-As we illustrated in the Warm Up, forms are an important part of a website.
-Without them, there would be little that apps could to do customize our experience as users.
+In this lesson, we'll learn about how to build the skeleton of a form with HTML, then how to make it grab the information a user provides with JavaScript.

 ## Form Basics: Inputs and Buttons